deckerweb/builder-shortcode-extras/README.md

 ## ☺️ Donate
 Enjoy using *Builder Shortcode Extras*? **[Please consider making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
 **Thank you very much in advance for your support!**

 ---

+## Plugin Scope / Disclaimer

+This plugin comes as is.

+_Disclaimer 1:_ So far I will support the plugin for breaking errors to keep it working.
+Otherwise support will be very limited.
+Also, it will NEVER be released to WordPress.org Plugin Repository for a lot of reasons (ah, thanks, Matt!).

+_Disclaimer 2:_ All of the above might change.
+I do all this stuff only in my spare time.

+_Most of all:_ Have fun building great sites!!! ;-)

+---